victoria line, tube map app adventure

 Victoria Line Tube Map App Adventure

-London Guide: I’ve been thinking about exploring the best places on the Victoria Line.
-When Mapway, the London tube map app asked me to try out their handy application, I decided to combine this with my Victoria Line idea.
+London Guide: I’ve considered exploring the best places on the Victoria Line.
+When Mapway, the London tube map app, asked me to try out their handy application, I combined this with my Victoria Line idea.
 So why this particular tube line?
-I bought my first flat at Blackhorse Road over twenty years ago and then I moved to Finsbury Park.
-The Victoria line has been a major part of my life in the capital so I wanted to give it a write-up.
-I already had the free London Underground map app on my iPhone so I decided to upgrade to the pro version and test it out.
-Join me on my tube map app journey where I showcase something interesting to do within ten minutes of each stop on the Victoria Line.
+I bought my first flat at Blackhorse Road over twenty years ago and then moved to Finsbury Park.
+The Victoria Line has been a significant part of my life in the capital, so I wanted to write a write-up about it.
+I already had the free London Underground map app on my iPhone, so I decided to upgrade to the pro version and test it.
+Join me on my tube map app journey, where I showcase something interesting to do within ten minutes of each stop on the Victoria Line.

 tube map app